Princeton-LSI-ResearchComputing/tracebase/.github/pull_request_template.md

 ## Code Review Notes
 <!-- Describe any areas of concern that code reviewers should pay particular
 attention to.
-E.g. There are significant logic changes in function X. -->
+E.g. There are significant logic changes in function X. --> See comments in-line.

 ## Checklist
 <!-- If any of the checkbox requirements are not met, uncheck them and add an
 explanation.
-E.g. Linting errors pre-date this PR. --> A pull request can be merged once the following requirements are met.
-The PR author asserts that the following (checked) requirements are met:
+E.g. Linting errors pre-date this PR. --> The PR author asserts that the following (checked) merge requirements are met:

 - Review requirements
   - Minimum approvals: 2 <!-- Edit as desired (e.g. based on complexity) -->